-To summarize the achievement of goals identified in the 2018 LPPRP:
+To summarize the completion of goals and projects identified in the 2018 LPPRP including the 2018 Capital Improvement Plan:

-- The development of Grey's Creek Nature parks for passive use is in progress.
+• The development of Grey's Creek Nature parks for passive use is in progress.
 In the winter of 2020/2021, 1.2 miles of trails were established on the northern portion of the property.
 In the winter of 2022, a 4,000 square foot parking lot was established to provide public access to the property.
+Additional planning to
-Additional planning to develop the southern portion of the property is underway. - Current acquisition of land for development of additional field space in northern Worcester County is being assessed at

-Northern Worcester Athletic Complex.
-The acquired land would allow for more parking and additional ball fields.

-- The addition of passive recreational space in Bishopville was assessed and determined to not be needed due to the location, safety considerations, and feasibility of the project. - Field lighting project at John Walter Smith Park, including irrigation and Bermuda-grass installation was completed in the winter of 2021.
+- develop the southern portion of the property is underway. - Current acquisition of land for development of additional field space in northern Worcester County is being assessed at Northern Worcester Athletic Complex.
+The acquired land would allow for more parking and additional ball fields. - The addition of passive recreational space in Bishopville was assessed and determined to not be needed due to the location, safety considerations, and feasibility of the project. - Field lighting project at John Walter Smith Park, including irrigation and Bermuda-grass installation was completed in the winter of 2021.
 The 220' by 360' open space was graded and irrigation was installed in the summer of 2019.
 Bermuda grass was sprigged into place and fertilized adequately to ensure proper succession.
-Qualite
+Qualite lighting company installed LED lighting in the winter of 2020-2021. - The playground at Stockton Park was replaced in the winter/spring of 2019.
+Cunningham Recreation installed the playground, adequate for the ages of 5-12 years old.
+Playground mulch was installed for safety measures as well as a retaining border composed of salt treated material.